Top 12 Scientist Skills to Put on Your Resume

 12. Nanotechnology

-Nanotechnology is the manipulation and control of matter on an atomic and molecular scale, typically within dimensions of 1 to 100 nanometers, aiming to create materials, devices, and systems with novel properties and functions.
+Nanotechnology manipulates matter from 1 to 100 nm to create materials, devices, and systems with novel properties.

 Why It's Important